 It features programming tailor-made for the South Asian diaspora in the region, with content in Hindi, Tamil and Telugu, with English subtitles.

-It includes popular shows such as The Kapil Sharma Show, Taarak Mehta Ka Ooltah Chashmah, Patiala Babes, Ladies Special, and Super Dancer.
+It's popular shows include The Kapil Sharma Show, Taarak Mehta Ka Ooltah Chashmah, Patiala Babes, Ladies Special, and Super Dancer.

 It is no surprise to find Bollywood getting in on the action, too.
 Eros Now is the online streaming arm of Mumbai's film producer and distributor Eros International, and allows subscribers to pick from the parent company's huge library of more than 2,000 movies, as well as hundreds of other films for which it has acquired digital rights.
 The site also offers a selection of Indian TV shows and music.

-Basic service free, premium service Dh12 per month; www.erosnow.com
+Basic service free, premium service Dh12 per month; erosnow.com

 From Dh19 per month for the basic package; connect.bein.net